 A recent study found that on average almost $15,000 per year is spent on investigating, appealing and reworking denied claims.
 Having a high denial rate means more time and money spent on reworking and resubmitting claims to payers.
 The good news is that there are actions you can take to help your practice reduce denials.

 Inefficiencies in the medical billing process such as claims paid below the contracted rates, or services that are never billed, can impact revenues negatively.
-Majority of the companies, even with a seamless billing process, are known to experience claims rejection rate of 15% percent on the first pass, or with more complex patient rates, it may climb higher.
+The majority of the companies, even with a seamless billing process, are known to experience claims rejection rate of 15% percent on the first pass, or with more complex patient rates, it may climb higher.
 Claims adjudication can be expensive especially when refilling and resubmitting, with costing going up to $25 per claim or even higher.
 Hence, optimizing the claims submission process brings in higher benefits with the first-pass payment rate, and thus shortens the A/R billing cycle.

 One of the significant mistakes that happen is the claim denials and rejections are mentioned in the same breath – There is a difference: